Photography Through the Lens Cap

 This extraordinary dynamic range makes for really extraordinary photos!

 No matter how skilled we are, we all make mistakes and so did I the other day.
-I was shooting with my favorite lens which is marked with the “focusing sweet spot” (See my tip about finding the focussing sweet spot here) and I forgot to remove the lens cap.
+I was shooting with my favorite lens which is marked with the “focusing sweet spot” and I forgot to remove the lens cap.
 I noticed it after the first shot, and removed the cap.
 When I got home, I imported all the images, including the shot with the lens cap still on, to Capture One.

 Out of pure curiosity, I tried to see if anything was actually captured in the image with the lens cap.
 To my big surprise, the extreme IQ180 back had actually captured some information.
 Naturally, the colors did not look anything like the normal visual spectrum but I still managed to get a quite interesting image with colors that remind me of IR photography.
 Some heavy noise reductions were needed but then I got this image: